pantheon-systems/documentation/source/content/dns.md

 Click **Details** to find the values required for A and AAAA records to add, or to find the CNAME detected on the line with `Remove this detected record` in the status.

-[Log in to your DNS provider](/dns-providers) to make the recommended changes.
+Log in to your DNS provider to make the recommended changes.
+We have instructions for [many popular DNS providers](/dns-providers) to help make the required adjustment.

 ### Can I override DNS locally?
 Yes!
 You can modify your local `hosts` file, which takes precedence over DNS: